fbpx

 Five Legal Tips for Business Owners and Startups

-If you own a business, you probably have so much on your plate that you don’t spend much time worrying about the legal issues that your business may be facing.
+People operating businesses or startups probably have so much on their plate that they don’t spend much time worrying about the legal issues they may face.

 It would be wise to familiarize yourself with some of the common legal issues that small business owners are occasionally faced with.

-1. Employment Discrimination: There are a number of laws that prohibit employment discrimination.
-Discrimination lawsuits can be very costly.
-It is important to have strict anti-discrimination policies in place at your business and make sure they are strictly enforced.
-There should be a zero-tolerance policy in regards to harassment and discrimination by any of your employees.
+1. Employment Discrimination: Several laws prohibit employment discrimination, and discrimination lawsuits can be very costly.
+It is important to have strict anti-discrimination policies in place at your business and ensure they are strictly enforced.
+There should be a zero-tolerance policy regarding harassment and discrimination by any of your employees.

 2. Wage and Hour Disputes: It is required by law that all employees are paid at least the minimum wage.
 Failure to comply with the minimum wage can lead to lawsuits by employees, in which they may be able to collect back pay and other compensations.